syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Ticks-Customization.md

 * TopLeft

-N> The default option is Inline.
+> **Note:** The default option is `Inline`.

 ## BottomRight

-Tick marks can be placed either below the track in horizontal orientation or right of the track in vertical orientation.
+Tick marks can be placed either below the track in horizontal orientation or to the right of the track in vertical orientation.

 {% tabs %}